Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 649 trips per day across all routes, which equates to approximately 39 weekly trips per individual stop.
+Across all routes, service frequency averages at 649 trips per day, which equates to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport